 In April 2013, we filed with the KCC for an abbreviated rate review to adjust our prices to include \$333.4 million of additional investment in the La Cygne Generating Station (La Cygne) environmental upgrades and to reflect cost reductions elsewhere.
-If approved, we estimate that the new prices will increase our annual retail revenues by approximately \$31.7 million.
+In September 2013, we reached an agreement with other major parties to the rate review.
+If the agreement is approved by the KCC, we estimate that the new prices will increase our annual retail revenues by approximately \$30.7 million.
 We expect the KCC to issue an order on our request in late 2013.